 When starting an eCommerce business, the software and tools you choose will have a major impact on your ability to grow.

 Unfortunately, both the hospitality software and eCommerce software markets are more congested than ever.
 So, picking the right ones can be daunting.

 We've put together an eCommerce business guide to help you better understand the software available, the tools you can use, and how to choose what's best for your business.

 There are two types of eCommerce software you need to know:

 - On-Site.
 This software is installed and managed by developers employed by your business.
 When issues arise, they are the ones that fix the problem.
 This model is the traditional one, but is becoming less popular with eCommerce businesses.
 You are more likely to see these in large direct to consumer brands or a B2B business.

 - Software as a Service (SaaS).
 These are the "hands-off" software solutions.
 They are hosted in the cloud by a third-party provider and all updates and features are applied automatically.
 They also allow new businesses to open in 1/3rd of the time.
-Usually, if you use a headless eCommerce platform or online marketplace, you will use SaaS solutions.
+Usually, if you use a headless eCommerce platform, online marketplace, or even hospitality procurement software, you will use SaaS solutions.

 Best eCommerce Software